 Officials: boy took bullet to jaw last month at LA school

-LOS ANGELES (AP) — A student is recovering after being shot in the jaw at a Los Angeles middle school last month and officials say the boy was possibly struck by a bullet fired from off campus.
+LOS ANGELES (AP) — A student is recovering after being shot in the jaw at a Los Angeles middle school last month and officials said the boy was believed to have been struck by a bullet fired from off campus, according to a newspaper report Wednesday.

-The Los Angeles Times reports the student was injured Aug.
-27 at Hollenbeck Middle School in Boyle Heights.
-Officials didn't publicly acknowledge the incident until Tuesday.
+The student was injured Aug.
+27 at Hollenbeck Middle School in the Boyle Heights neighborhood, though school district officials didn't publicly acknowledge the incident until Tuesday, the Los Angeles Times reported.

-School Police Chief Steven Zipperman says the boy was in a lunch line when another student noticed he was bleeding.
-Zipperman says the student said he felt something strike him.
+The boy was in a lunch line when another student noticed he was bleeding from his upper jaw near an ear, according to a written briefing provided by School Police Chief Steven Zipperman.
+The student said he felt something strike him, the briefing said.
 Nobody heard gunfire.
 He was treated by a school nurse and his mother took him to a hospital.

+Without any obvious evidence of a shooting or information about what struck the student, "this incident was deemed NOT an on campus-related crime," the report stated.

-The Times says parents were initially notified that a student was injured.
-A follow-up message Tuesday said the injury was from an off-campus discharge of a firearm.
+Parents were initially notified that a student was injured, the Times reported.
+A follow-up message Tuesday said the injury was from an "off-campus discharge of a firearm."

+It was not immediately clear how officials knew that the gun was fired "off-campus" if they did not know the origin of the gunfire, the newspaper said.

+The Los Angeles Unified School District confirmed the shooting after it was disclosed at a Tuesday school board meeting by Gil Gamez, the head of the school police officers union.
+Los Angeles police are investigating, a department spokesman said.
+The student is recovering, the Times reported.

 Information from: Los Angeles Times, http://www.latimes.com/